dwarvesf/brainery/memo/advancing-us-healthcare-platform-joinpara-as-covid-19-support.md

 ---
 tags:
-  - case study
   - design
+  - case-study
+  - service
 title: Advancing Us Healthcare Platform Joinpara As Covid 19 Support
 date: 2021-04-29
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-08-26
 created: 2021-04-29
 ---

-### <span style='color:blue'>In brief</span>
+## In brief

 * Founded in 2019, Para is a platform connecting hospitals with medical professionals.
 * Continuing with Go microservices, we have shipped numerous features, markedly workshift management and candidate screening.
-We partnered and helped unburden Para from the financial stress during the early stage of <span style='color:blue'>their MVP development.</span>
+We partnered and helped unburden Para from the financial stress during the early stage of <span style='color:pink'>their MVP development.</span>
 * Our Covid-19 program was launched in early 2020.
 We aim to provide software development, technical support for startups and businesses to help them stay stable during and progress forward despite the pandemic.

 ![[23c2750aca83b48416a9e63bf57d7059_MD5.webp]]

-### <span style='color:blue'>Highlights</span>
+## Highlights

 * Microservices architecture, written in Go
 * Using K8s on Google Cloud (GKE) for deployment